Table of Contents Show

-When you’re going through a major alteration, renovation, or new construction project, you’ll need to work with many different service professionals.
-One of these that raises the most eyebrows and questions about why they are needed is the expeditor.
-This is someone who helps with the filing process and can make your project far easier and less time-consuming.
-Today’s article will look at this role, explain what they do, how to hire one, and why they can be a worthwhile investment.
+You’ll need to work with many different service professionals when going through a significant alteration, renovation, or new construction project.
+One of these is the expeditor—someone who helps with filing.
+They can make your project far more manageable and less time-consuming.
+We explain what expeditors do, how to hire one, and why they can be a worthwhile investment.

 What is an Expeditor?What is an Expeditor?

+Any major renovation or building project in NYC will inevitably require a Department of Buildings (DOB) permit.
+While filing for this permit can be pretty straightforward, a lack of experience can lead to costly mistakes and delays.
+The expeditor’s job is to handle all of this filing for you and speed up the process.
 The official name for an expeditor is a Filing Representative.
-Any major renovation or building project in NYC will almost inevitably require a Department of Buildings (DOB) permit.
-While filing for this permit can be pretty straightforward, a lack of experience in the process can lead to costly mistakes and delays.
-The expeditor’s job is to handle all of this filing for you and speed up the process.
-Each one is fully licensed and receives training from the DOB.
+Typically fully licensed and receive training from the DOB.
 At their most basic level, their job is to:

 - Schedule meetings

 - Offer advice on what is needed to obtain the permit(s)

 - Explain building codes

 - Sort out difficult applications with unusual circumstances

 New York City’s building codes and zoning laws can be highly complex and confusing to the uninitiated.
 Even trained architects can get lost in this maze-like structure that often changes without notice.
 Some projects may even require specialized permits from agencies such as the Landmarks Preservation Commission, the Department of Environmental Protection, and the Fire Department.
 Since an expeditor comes fully trained from the DOB and remains in contact with them, they’ll know immediately about any changes and how to file for them correctly.
 A specialist like this can make a difference.

 How to Hire an ExpeditorHow to Hire an Expeditor